 Sudden meowing in a usually quiet kitten

 There is a difference between a kitten meowing from the time he moves into his new home to a usually quiet kitten who suddenly becomes vocal, the latter could be due to either sickness (some cats can meow more when they’re not feeling well), or if you have a female cat, she could have come into heat.
 Some females can have their first heat as early as 4-6 months.

 Time, love and patience.
-Your kitten needs time while he adjusts to his new home, love to make him feel secure and patience from you while he settles in.
+Your kitten needs time while he adjusts to his new home and plenty of love to make him feel secure.
 I have found my kittens tend to settle in within a few days and the crying abates.

 Firstly remember that this should pass.
-It will take your kitten a week or two to settle in and once he does, the meowing and crying should stop, or at least be greatly reduced.
+Excessive meowing and crying should resolve when your kitten has settled in.
 In the meantime, you need to help him to settle in.
-I recommend that you keep your kitten close to you during the day, as much as is possible, so he has company and can get to know you.
+Keep your kitten close to you during the day, as much as is possible.
+He will appreciate the company and can get to know you.

-If you are out for long periods of time, it is a good idea to adopt two kittens, so they can settle in together and keep each other company.
+If you are out for long periods of time, consider adopting two kittens, so they can settle in together and keep each other company.

-During the day, try to schedule several ‘play sessions‘ with your kitten.
+During the day, try to schedule several play sessions with your kitten.
 In the wild, a cat hunts his prey, kills and then eats it, followed by sleep.
-Try to mimic this with your kitten.
-Wand toys are particularly good for this, let him chase and hunt the toy, at the end of the game, let him catch and kill his prey, then give him some food, and hopefully afterwards he will be tired out and will sleep well.
+Wand toys are particularly good for this, let him chase and hunt the toy, at the end of the game, let him catch and kill his prey.
+Feed him immediately after his play session to mimic the hunt, eat, sleep cycle.
 Not only will playing help him sleep, but it will also assist in helping him get to know you.